ulrichwisser/SL2influx/README.md

 All times are given in Stockholm local time.
 Display time can be in format HH:MM or xx min or "Nu" (=Swedish for now).

+## API levels
+Please be aware that the start level (Brons) of your API-Key can only make 10k API calls per month.
+That is not enough to update the data every minute.
+At that level you can only request updates every 5 minutes.
+Silver level gives you already plenty of calls to work with.

 ## Future development
 Please let me know if you would like to cover any other use cases.